Imantz/CODELEX-final-work-soc-network-site/README.md

 Friends should be displayed in each persons profile.
 When you become friends you also become followers of each other.
-You can follow/unfollow, friend/unfriend person based on your current status of him.
 When you unfriend person you also unfollow his content.

 ###### Followers

 Followers can see your content (posts) in their feed.

 ###### Picture gallery

-Option to create a gallery and add multiple pictures.
 Pictures are displayed in the profile.
 Everyone can see their pictures.
 You should be able to delete or add new pictures in the gallery after a period of time.